Schaeff/zokrates_web_prover/README.md

 **Note**

-Project may take few minutes to start first time.
+The project may take a few minutes to start the first time.
 Please be patient!